trustwallet/wallet-core/samples/android/README.md

 ## Building and Running

 Open in Android Studio and run.
-Result will appear in logs output and on device screen
+Result will appear in logs output and on device screen.

+The relevant source code is in [`samples/android/app/src/main/java/com/trust/walletcore/example/MainActivity.kt`](https://github.com/trustwallet/wallet-core/blob/master/samples/android/app/src/main/java/com/trust/walletcore/example/MainActivity.kt).

 # What it Does